touzet/pampa/README.md

 The first row of the file should contain column headings.

-Most of these fields are optional and are here for reference and traceability.
+Most of these fields are optional and are here for ence and traceability.
 Only the following information is mandatory:
  - You must provide a taxid for the peptide marker.
 Rank and taxon names are included primarily to enhance the clarity of results.
  - You should furnish either a sequence, possibly with a PTM description,  or a mass for your marker peptide.
 If the sequence is provided without a mass, the program will automatically compute the mass from it.
 To do so, it will utilize either the PTM description (when available) or infer potential PTMs from the sequence.